lawun330/Test-Maker/README.md

 - _QuestionDialog.java_ is a button-listener class.
 - _Quiz.java_ will include the main program.

-You have to put your questions and answers in the file the _Quiz.java_.
+You have to put your questions and answers in the file _Quiz.java_.